observablehq/framework/docs/javascript.md

 }
 ```

 If you pass `display` a DOM node, it will be inserted directly into the page.
 Use this technique to render dynamic displays of data, such as charts and tables.
-Here is an example displaying a [text node](https://developer.mozilla.org/en-US/docs/Web/API/Document/createTextNode) created using the [DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction):

 ```js echo
 display(document.createTextNode(`Your lucky number is ${Math.floor(Math.random () * 10)}!`));